-Another Custom Component Question (1 reply and 2 comments)
+Another Custom Component Question (2 replies and 2 comments)

 OK -- Here is another question about the creation of custom components that will behave in the desired manner.
 How can I create a multi-part component whose individual sections can be moved independently from the other sections.
 An example of what I mean can be found in the standard component library in the form of the dual op-amp LM1458.
 Each section of this software-supplied component can be moved around in the schematic without having the other half follow it.
 I can't seem to emulate this desirable capability in my new components.
 What am I doing wrong here?